 What happens when an unlicensed driver causes an accident is, in most cases, very similar to what happens after any other type of accident.
 If the collision was not your fault, you will most likely be eligible for compensation for your medical bills, lost wages, auto repair bills, pain and suffering, and more.

 In the following article, we’ll detail the steps you should take if you were hit by a driver without a valid driver’s license.
-If anything is unclear or if you have additional questions related to your legal right to recover compensation after an accident, contact our law offices to schedule a free consultation with an accident attorney.
+If anything is unclear or if you have additional questions related to your legal right to recover compensation after an accident, contact our law office to schedule a free consultation with a Chicago car accident attorney.

 Is It Legal To Drive Without a License in Illinois?